hyperledger-labs/private-data-objects/docs/host_install.md

 running Private Data Objects.
 It is recommended that Sawtooth be run on Ubuntu 16.04 as it is the only operating system version on which Sawtooth is actively supported.

+There is an ongoing effort to support Microsoft CCF based ledger in addition to Hyperledger Sawtooth.
+Currently PDO supports CCF ledger under the SIMULATE mode for PDO enclaves, and virtual mode for CCF enclaves.

+See [HERE](../ccf_transaction_processor/Readme.md) to learn more about the ccf based transaction processor.
+The default ledger choice for PDO is Sawtooth.
+CCF based ledger can be enabled by setting the environment variable PDO_LEDGER_TYPE=ccf (assuming that a CCF ledger has already been set up).

 ## Build and Install PDO